bitflow-run/done/readme.md

-# Portable Operations Stack
+# DevOps Nomad Engine

-aka > **POS**
+aka > **DONE**

 ---

-> this are our regular tools to debug, troubleshoot and reproduce scenarios across the cloud and local services.
+> this are our regular tools to develop, debug, troubleshoot and reproduce scenarios across any platform.

 ## Stack